graphdr/docxtools/README.md

 docxtools is a small set of helper functions for using R Markdown to create documents in docx format, especially documents for use in a classroom or workshop setting.
-These are particularly useful when one tries to does one own’s work reproducibly but has collaborators who work with Office software exclusively.
+These are particularly useful when one tries to do one’s own work reproducibly but has collaborators who work with Office software exclusively.

   - `format_engr()` to apply engineering format to numbers